SalK91/convex_optimization/docs/convex/11_intro.md

 2. Predictable behavior: algorithms like gradient descent have clear and well-studied convergence.
 3. Solutions are easy to verify: convex problems come with simple mathematical conditions that tell us when we have reached the optimum.

-These features make convex optimization a reliable tool for building and analyzing machine-learning models.
-Even though many modern models are nonconvex, a surprising amount of ML still depends on convex ideas.
-Common loss functions, regularizers, and inner algorithmic steps often rely on convex structure.

 ## Motivation: Optimization in Machine Learning

 Many supervised learning problems can be written in a common form: